-This plugin allows the admin to reset all the passwords and automatically email out the link to reset
+This plugin allows an admin user to reset all the passwords and automatically email out the link to reset

-When you click rest passwords, the plugin recreates random passwords for every user and emails them the link to the “lost password” page.
+When you click rest passwords, the plugin recreates random passwords for every user and emails them the reset password link.

 Not necessarily.
 We advise you change your SALTS in the wp-config.php file which will force logouts for all users.
 WordPress provide a tool to generate new ones.